 ×

-I am increasingly getting asked about the difference between the Data Fabric and the Data Mesh.
+I am increasingly getting asked about Data Fabric vs Data Mesh.
 They are both emerging paradigms designed to solve a prevalent problem in modern data management for large enterprises, and if you only have a surface understanding of these two ideas, they sound very similar.
 Nonetheless, they are fundamentally different techniques, that make vastly different technical assumptions, and it seems appropriate to explain the differences in a public forum.

 Before we get to the differences, let’s start with the key similarity between them: they are both techniques that are attempting to solve the exact same problem: